abizermamnoon/weather-wrangle/FinalProject.md

 \#The code below depicts a bar graph of the average temperature range vs. months.
 The bar graph is arranged in decending order from the month with the highest temperature range to the lowest.

-    ## Warning: Removed 1 rows containing missing values (position_stack).

 ![](FinalProject_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 December has the most consistent daily temperature as the average of the daily max - min temperature in June is the lowest at 16.1 degrees F.
-June has the most variable daily temperatures as the average of the daily max - min temperature in June is the highest at 22.4 degrees F.Based on the graph, September is somewhat of an outliar since it is equal to 0.
+June has the most variable daily temperatures as the average of the daily max - min temperature in June is the highest at 22.4 degrees F.

 \#The code below depicts a bar graph of the mean number of sunny day vs. months.
-The bar graph is arranged in decending order from the month with the most days of sunny days to the lowest.
+The bar graph is arranged in decending order from the month with the highest average number of sunny days to the least
 ![](FinalProject_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 December has on average 8.4 sunny days which is the lowest average